This DIY technique allows anyone to create perfect chalkboard lettering!

 - Tape your printed type just as you would read it (chalk covered side down) to the chalkboard.
 Using a pen or pencil, firmly trace the type with a pen or pencil.

-- Remove the paper, and you should find a fine chalk outline.
+- Remove the paper, and you will see a fine chalk outline.
 Using chalk (or a chalk pen), trace and color in the lettering.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 I found these chalk pens on Amazon.
-They are great for chalkboards you want something that isn’t easily wiped away.
-However, I recently began using china markers instead of the markers because they look more like chalk and are permeant!
+They are great for chalkboards you want something a little more permanent.
+However, I recently began using china markers instead of the markers because they look more like chalk and are permanent!